-Turn release notes into videos users watch
+Turn release notes into a changelog video users actually watch

 Or pick a video type to get started